North Carolina–South Carolina football rivalry

-The North Carolina–South Carolina football rivalry is an American college football rivalry between the North Carolina Tar Heels football team of the University of North Carolina at Chapel Hill and South Carolina Gamecocks football team of the University of South Carolina.
-North Carolina leads the series 35–20–4 through the 2021 season.
-North Carolina won 29 of the first 40 games in the series; however South Carolina has led the series 13-6 since beating the Tar Heels in 1967.
+The North Carolina–South Carolina football rivalry, also known as the Battle of the Carolinas, is an American college football rivalry between the North Carolina Tar Heels football team of the University of North Carolina at Chapel Hill and South Carolina Gamecocks football team of the University of South Carolina.
+North Carolina leads the series 36–20–4 through the 2023 season.

 Series history

 The series started in 1903 with a win for North Carolina in Columbia, South Carolina.
-The teams met in 2021; South Carolina won 38-21 and will play in Charlotte, North Carolina in 2023 for the 60th meeting.
+This began the Tarheels’ longest win streak which ended in 1911, tied with South Carolina for five games.
+The Gamecock’s longest win streak began in 1967 and ended in 1974, after which South Carolina leads the matchup with the majority of North Carolina’s wins in this series coming from the earlier decades of the matchup.
+The teams most met most recently in 2023 in Charlotte, North Carolina for College GameDay with North Carolina winning 31–17.
 Both schools announced a home and home series for the years 2028 and 2029.
 The Tar Heels will travel to Columbia, South Carolina in 2028, and The Gamecocks will play in Chapel Hill, North Carolina the following year.